Saleor-Multi-Vendor/saleor-multi-vendor/README.md

 # saleor-multi-vendor
 Multi Vendor Plugin for Saleor e-Commerce

 Use issues to get an invite.
+[Live Chat at Gitter](https://gitter.im/Saleor-Multi-Vendor/community)

 Short Analysis: